 Islands by Cherie Thiessen

-An independent itinerary as a senior traveler
+An independent itinerary

-cycling with her partner across Tasmania
+senior travel vacation cycling with her partner across Tasmania

 — one of the most beautiful islands in Australia.